gregoryjscott/Simpler/README.md

 ###"What about database interaction?"

-Simpler provides a small set of Tasks for interacting with System.Data.IDbCommand.
+Simpler provides a small set of Simpler.Data.Tasks classes that simplify interacting with System.Data.IDbCommand.
 Using SQL, Simpler makes it pretty easy to get data out of a database and into POCOs, or persist data from a POCO to a database.

     class SomePoco
     {